Wind farm turbines on the water

 A coalition of business, union, First Nations and community groups are calling for local content requirements to be built into tenders for the Capacity Investment Scheme.
 A measured, considered domestic content stipulation in CIS tenders will support domestic clean energy and technology supply chains to mature.
 It can be a valuable tool that underpins investor confidence both into and by Australian companies.
 Read more

-Media Releases | Mar 14, 2024
+CEF in the media | Mar 14, 2024

 Community benefits can be captured in renewables projects through local content requirements